Comcast/ActorServiceRegistry/README.md

 Design considerations
 ----------
 </a>
-Microservices in an Akka Cluster are implemented as actors running in specific cluster nodes.
+Microservices in an Akka cluster are implemented as actors running in specific cluster nodes.
 The protocols to these microservice are not web service json payloads over http but are Akka-remoted serialized messages in the traditional Akka way.

 Traditional service discovery mechanisms such as Etcd and Consul are suitable for web services - not actor references.

 Service discovery mechanisms typically rely on clients polling for dependent service availability.
 Actors enable a "call-back" interaction style that is asynchronous and dynamic.
-We chose to leverage this capability in the Akka Service Registry.
+We chose to leverage this capability in the Service Registry for Akka.

 <a name="usage">
 Usage
 --------
 </a>

-Add a reference to the Akka Service Registry in your cluster node project build.sbt:
+Add a reference to the Service Registry for Akka in your cluster node project build.sbt:

 	tbd